alexbevi/alexbevi.github.com/source/_posts/2014-01-27-my-first-book-is-almost-ready-for-production.markdown

 {% img left /images/8748OS_mockupcover_normal_0.jpg %}

-The book is available for [pre-order on Packt's site](http://www.packtpub.com/redmine-plugin-extension-and-development/book).
+Although it likely won't be ready until February 2014, the book is now available for [pre-order on Packt's site](http://www.packtpub.com/redmine-plugin-extension-and-development/book).

 Since the book is *almost* through the first stage of rewrites, I though it might be a good idea to start documenting the process.